-In the heart of Gadsden’s recently revitalized downtown, the Mary G. Hardin Center for Cultural Arts (501 Broad St.; 256-543-2787) is worth a stop when you leave Noccalula Falls.
+In the heart of Gadsden’s revitalized downtown, the Mary G. Hardin Center for Cultural Artsopens in new window (501 Broad St.; 256-543-2787) is worth a stop when you leave Noccalula Falls.
 It hosts a variety of visual, musical and theatrical presentations each year, including performances by the nationally renowned Etowah Youth Symphony Orchestra, and houses the Courtyard Cafe (256-547-1066), which serves daily meat-and-veggie-plate specials with amazing cornbread muffins.
-Right next door, the Gadsden Museum of Art (515 Broad St., 256-546-7365) showcases local talent and rotating exhibits of other Southern art.
-Downtown also hosts First Fridays on (yep, you guessed it) the first Friday of each month.
+Right next door, the Gadsden Museum of Artopens in new window (515 Broad St., 256-546-7365) showcases local talent and rotating exhibits of other Southern art.
+Downtown also hosts First Fridaysopens in new window on (yep, you guessed it) the first Friday of each month.
 These events include local live entertainment, food and drink specials from area restaurants, classic car shows and more, and they’re free.

 Lions, Tigers & Bears, Oh Yes!

 From Noccalula Falls, take AL Hwy.
-211 for 15 miles to Attalla to visit Untamed Mountain and Tigers for Tomorrow.
+211 for 15 miles to Attallaopens in new window to visit Untamed Mountain and Tigers for Tomorrowopens in new window.
 (708 County Road 345; 256-524-4150) This exotic animal preserve and environmental learning center is a sanctuary for more than 130 tigers, cougars, bears, lions, wolves and other creatures that have been rescued from roadside circuses, owners who tried to keep them as pets and other situations that put these majestic animals at risk.
 Owner Susan Steffens worked for years in some of the country’s best zoos and believes that wild animals should never be kept as pets or be subjected to terrible living conditions for the sake of our entertainment.
 She believes letting the public get up close to the big cats and other animals is a means of education, teaching visitors about the animals’ beauty and power and their habitat needs.
-Tigers for Tomorrow recently became a sanctuary for injured raptors and birds of prey that are native to Alabama as well.
+Tigers for Tomorrow is also a sanctuary for injured raptors and birds of prey that are native to Alabama as well.

 Antiquing and Flea Market Treasures in Attalla

 Downtown Attalla has a bevy of antiques shops with wares ranging from fine furnishings, china and glass to old books, bottles, collectibles, lamps and even some “junk.”
-Somewhere in Time (402 Fourth St.; 256-538-1899) is a great place to step back into yesterday.
+Somewhere in Time (402 Fourth St.; 256-538-4056) is a great place to step back into yesterday.
 Olde Walker Drug Store Antique Mall (328 Fifth Ave.
 NW, 256-538-6678) has items, from 15 vendors, including some great vintage signs, all housed in the historic main street drugstore.
-Owners Melton “Cowboy” and Janie Terrell have been operating the Mountain Top Flea Market since 1973.
+Owners Melton “Cowboy” and Janie Terrell have been operating the Mountain Top Flea Market (11301 U.S. Hwy 278;1-800-535-2286) since 1973.
 The market features everything from homemade ice cream, hot dogs, hamburgers, red-hot chili peppers, fruits and vegetables to toys, games, CDs, DVDs, tools, birds, fishing poles, hats, purses, clothes, shoes and a bargain special that includes 18 pairs of socks for $5.
 The Terrells can always be found mingling with the crowd on Sundays.
 Visitors have come from all 50 states and experienced a “true” Southern flea market at Mountain Top.